 Canada internet providers come in all sizes, big ones, little ones, ones that are in between.
 Usually though, when Canadian residents are searching online for internet providers, it is not actually internet providers that they want to find so much, as the actual home internet plans that the internet providers offer!
+In particular they usually want to find affordable internet plans or the cheapest internet plans, though some folks are more interested in the fastest internet plans.
 Some Canadian internet providers are national in scope, some Canada internet providers only regional.

 There are actually a lot of internet providers in Canada, far more than you might imagine, but when it comes time to compare home internet plans and providers, well that can be a little more difficult.
 There can be many basis for comparison.
 For example you can compare on the basis of the best home internet plans in Canada, or you could compare on the basis of the cheapest home internet plans in Canada, or even on the basis of unlimited home internet plans in Canada.
 One could also compare home internet plans on the basis of home internet plans on promotion in Canada.
 As a note, high-speed home internet plans in Canada are usually available in most urban areas, but only some rural areas.
 Fibre Optic internet plans are available in Canada, but only in select locations.
 You may also ask 'how to get internet at the cheapest rate in Canada?', as that would be a very relevant question.
 To help you compare the cheapest home internet plans and the best home internet plans, below are some of these unlimited home internet provider plans available in various parts of Canada: